kenflab/LLM-scCurator/paper/notebooks/README.md

 # notebooks/

-This folder contains optional, read-only notebooks used during development (e.g., Colab runs and logs).
+This folder contains optional, read-only notebooks used during development (e.g., runs and logs).

 Notebooks are **not** the primary reproduction path.
 The canonical, reproducible workflow lives in `paper/scripts/` and is driven by `paper/config/`.